hobbiton-technologies/CodingAssessments/README.md

 ### Objective:

 Create a RESTful API for a travel insurance package that connects to a database.
 The package model should include a list of benefits.

 The API should allow users to view, create, update, and delete travel insurance packages and their associated benefits.

+Implement an endpoint to upload a file for the supportingDocument.

 ### Requirements:

-* Use a web framework of your choice (e.g. Express, Flask, Django)
+* Use a web framework of your choice (e.g. Express, NEST JS, ASP.NET)

-* Connect to a database (e.g. MySQL, MongoDB, SQLite) to store and retrieve data for the travel insurance packages and their associated benefits.
+* Connect to a database (e.g. PostgreSQL, MySQL, SQLite) to store and retrieve data for the travel insurance packages and their associated benefits.

 The package object should have the following fields: